 NOAA-21st Century Community Learning Centers Watershed STEM Education Partnership Grants Pilot Program

-NOAA is excited to be working with the the National Marine Sanctuary Foundation (the Foundation) to support a new grant opportunity bringing together two great programs: the NOAA Bay Watershed Education and Training (B-WET) program and the U.S. Department of Education 21st Century Community Learning Centers (21st CCLC) program.
-Seventeen projects funded by the Foundation, totaling $500,000, will provide NOAA related STEM environmental education programming to students at 37 U.S. Department of Education 21st CCLC sites in spring and summer 2017.
+NOAA worked with the the National Marine Sanctuary Foundation (the Foundation) to support a new grant opportunity bringing together two great programs: the NOAA Bay Watershed Education and Training (B-WET) program and the U.S. Department of Education 21st Century Community Learning Centers (21st CCLC) program.
+Seventeen projects funded by the Foundation, totaling $500,000, provided NOAA-related STEM environmental education programming to students at 37 U.S. Department of Education 21st CCLC sites in spring and summer 2017.

 To learn more about this grants program and the funded projects, please visit the 2017 Grants Pilot Program Awards webpage.